PeuX/emojiShortButton/README.md

 This is a simple code to put emoji in your clipboard You can use it in your webpage or in a button.

+You can add emoji in the EmoJ array ;)

 ONLY TESTED IN CHROME!!!